Renunciation

 Right Effort

-One of the goals of the gradual training is to develop a tranquil, unobstructed, unwavering mind that remains undisturbed by cravings, emotions, and doesn't get lost in thoughts, lost in desire and aversion.
+One of the goals of the gradual training is to develop a tranquil, unobstructed, unwavering mind that remains undisturbed by cravings and emotions and doesn't get lost in thoughts, desire, or aversion.

 Using our analogy of the "good athlete," once the mind is tamed through practice, it can perform tasks effectively without being disrupted by emotions, getting lost in thoughts, or the excessive need to judge or control the present.

-Having Right View is the forerunner, "Right Intention" serves as the driving force behind actions, while "Right effort" is developing the right causes and conditions for liberation.
-One develops the right causes and conditions by developing the Four Right Efforts, which is the practice of abandoning unwholesome mind states and developing wholesome ones.
+Having Right View is the forerunner, "Right Intention" serves as the driving force behind actions, while "Right Effort" is developing the right causes and conditions for liberation.
+One develops the right causes and conditions by practicing the Four Right Efforts, which involve abandoning unwholesome mind states and developing wholesome ones.
 This leads to a clear mind devoid of distractions, suitable for concentration and insight or for doing any task effectively.

 Right Mindfulness

-Normally, we perceive ourselves in a three-dimensional world as separate from objects of the world, what the Tathagata calls "fabrications".
-Right Mindfulness is when mindfulness is established in memory at the Five Aggregates and not the objects of "Our World", the fabrications of the mind.
+Normally, we perceive ourselves in a three-dimensional world as separate from objects in the world, what the Tathagata calls "fabrications."
+Right Mindfulness is when mindfulness is established in memory at the Five Aggregates and not the objects of "Our World," the fabrications of the mind.

-Instead of mindfulness established at the objects of the "world", which causes new fabrications to cloud clear "knowing", one abides in memory, the Five Aggregates, aware of the mind and body, keeping track of changes as they happen, seeing causes and conditions as they arise and pass away.
+Instead of mindfulness being established at the objects of the "world," which causes new fabrications to cloud clear "knowing," one abides in memory, at the Five Aggregates, aware of the mind and body, keeping track of changes as they happen, seeing causes and conditions as they arise and pass away.

-Discernment or intuition or "knowing" arises when mindfulness is sufficiently free from objectification, judgments, logic, words, or thoughts for the mind to see causes and conditions clearly.
-As a result, the mind becomes dispassionate when it sees that all things pass away naturally, and it is our clinging to them that causes the propagation of unwholesome mind states and actions, which results in stress and unhappyness.
+Discernment, intuition, or "knowing" arises when mindfulness is sufficiently free from objectification, judgments, logic, words, or thoughts for the mind to see causes and conditions clearly.
+As a result, the mind becomes dispassionate when it sees that all things pass away naturally, and it is our clinging to them that causes the propagation of unwholesome mind states and actions, which results in stress and unhappiness.

 Right Concentration